mahendrabairagi/nvidia_jetson_nano_aws_workshop/README.md

 ### Step 3: Visualize and analyze video analytics from the model inference on Jetson Nano

 Let's start with Step 1:

 ### Step 1: Download trained model
 In this lab we will use Amazon SageMaker trained model.
-Model is trained using steps in https://github.com/mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano  Model detects different types of Lego Dinosaurs images.
-Mode is already converted using SageMaker Neo for Jetson Nano platform.
+Model is trained using steps in https://github.com/mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano .
+Model detects different types of Lego Dinosaurs images.
+Model is already converted using SageMaker Neo for Jetson Nano platform.

 Download model from : [link](https://mahendra-ml-models.s3.amazonaws.com/model.tar.gz)